ArisuSak/SyncMeilisearch/README.md

 # Synchronize Meilisearch in Go

-This project syncs data between PostgreSQL and Meilisearch using PostgreSQL's Write-Ahead Logs (WAL) in Go.
+This project synchronizes data between PostgreSQL and Meilisearch using PostgreSQL's Write-Ahead Logs (WAL) in Go.

-It provides an option to stream data changes using NATS JetStream for real-time synchronization.
+It supports real-time synchronization of data changes by reading logical WAL entries and updating Meilisearch indexes accordingly.

+Streaming Support with NATS JetStream

+For scalable and decoupled event processing, the system optionally streams WAL changes using NATS JetStream.
+This allows for:

+- Real-time data sync between PostgreSQL and Meilisearch.

+- Distributed processing of changes using durable and named consumers.

 ## Prerequisites